555 Audio modulated flyback

 Conclusion

-A quick and very rewarding little project, its fun to play music without conventional speakers
+A quick and very rewarding little project, its fun to play music without conventional speakers.
+This was also known in the 1970’s as a plasma tweeter and could be found in special hi-fi speakers.

 The arc is very very hot and I had to extend the copper wires where it is drawn between to avoid the heat being transferred far enough to start melting the flyback transformers casing.